AllyYL/casestudy/src/projects/weave.md

 <br>

-## Wireframe: Tackling "Integration"
+## Wireframe: Tackling Phygital Integration

-The most important action new users can take is to **register, access the marketplace, and make their purchase**.
-This is the app's primary flow.
+The core flow guides new users to **register, browse, and buy**—both physical garment and digital NFTs in one seamless experience.

 ![WEAVE's primary user flow](/assets/images/WeavePrimaryFlow.webp)